gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D15

+Today I finished working on the callback exercises of [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/).
+I also reviewed some bits of `Scope & Closures` [@YDKJS](https://twitter.com/YDKJS) book to clarify how the JavaScript compiler works and the hoisting sequence (functions then variables).
+I also watched some bits of [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/).

 ### R2D14

 Today I kept watching [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/) and I worked on some exercises proposed on the course [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/) while reviewing it.

 ### R2D13

 Today I finished watching the course [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/) and kept working on the proposed exercises.
-I also re-started watching [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/) and review some Functional Programming concepts.
+I also re-started watching [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/) and reviewed some Functional Programming concepts.

 ### R2D12